Conductive homogeneity of compact metric spaces and construction of p-energy: Framework

 \section{Framework}

 In this section, we are going to make our framework of this paper clear.
-The framework is based on the notion of a partition of a compact metric space parametrized by a tree with a reference point, which was introduced in \cite{GAMS}.
+It is based on the notion of partitions of compact metric spaces parametrized by rooted trees, which was introduced in \cite{GAMS}.
 Roughly speaking, a partition is successive divisions of a given space like the binary division of the unit interval.
 See \cite{GAMS} for examples.
-Since this is relatively new and unfamiliar with many of the readers, we will give minimal but detailed accounts on its definition.
-To start with, we present the basics on graphs and trees.
+Since this notion is relatively new and unfamiliar to most of the readers, we will give a minimal but detailed account of its definition.
+To start with, we present the basics of graphs and trees.